 In principle, employers must inform the Social Security Institution (through a statement of employment) about the persons working under an employment contract.
 It is necessary for employees to be registered for social security purposes.
 Foreign workers must hold a work permit, which they must obtain before they start work in Turkey, unless otherwise provided in international treaties.

 There are limitations regarding the employment of foreign workers.
 These limitations relate to qualifications, rather than the number of foreign workers employed.
 Sometimes, however, these limitations regarding qualifications also limit the number of foreign workers.
-Limitations relating to the employment of foreign workers are set forth in several laws and legal regulations; there are also some professions that bar the employment of foreign workers, for example, health care.
+Limitations relating to the employment of foreign workers are set forth in several laws and legal regulations; there are also some professions that do not permit the employment of foreign workers, for example, healthcare.

-Article 89/4(b) of Law No. 6458 on Foreigners and International Protection states that the refugee or the subsidiary protection beneficiary, upon being granted such status, may work independently or be employed, without prejudice to the provisions stipulated in other legislation restricting foreigners to engage in certain jobs and professions given in Article 89/4(c) of the Law.
-The identification document issued to a refugee or subsidiary protection beneficiary can also be substituted for a work permit, and this information is written on the document.
+Article 89/4(b) of Law No. 6458 on Foreigners and International Protection states that a refugee or subsidiary protection beneficiary, upon being granted this status, may work independently or be employed, without prejudice to the provisions stipulated in other legislation restricting foreigners to engage in certain jobs and professions given in Article 89/4(c) of the Law.
+The identification document issued to a refugee or subsidiary protection beneficiary can also be substituted for a work permit, and this information is written in the document.

 VIII GLOBAL POLICIES

 Company work rules are a part of the employment contract, and employees must obey these rules.
 The method for establishing internal rules can be chosen by the employer.
 An employer can establish the rules or can let the employees or an employee-related organisation establish them.